 What are the global perspectives on a engineering career?

-Choosing the right concentration within an online engineering degree program in Illinois begins with understanding your career goals and interests.
-Illinois has diverse engineering sectors, including aerospace, civil, electrical, and software engineering.
-According to the Illinois Department of Employment Security, sectors like software and mechanical engineering show strong job growth, about 8% projected through 2030.
+Choosing the right concentration within an online engineering degree program in Illinois begins with assessing your career goals and industry demand.
+Illinois boasts a strong manufacturing and technology sector; thus, concentrations like mechanical, electrical, and civil engineering are in high demand.
+According to the Illinois Department of Employment Security, employment in engineering fields is projected to grow by 7% through 2030.

 See What Experts Have To Say About Studying Engineering